jariperttunen/HowTo/MacPorts.md

 ## MacPorts migrations
 Principal system changes (e.g. macOS Catalina to macOS Big Sur, Intel to Apple M1 silicon) require [migration](https://trac.macports.org/wiki/Migration) of the installed ports.
-Major macOS upgrades tend to occure once a year in autumn.
+Major macOS upgrades necessitating this migration tend to occure once a year in autumn.

 ## Uninstall MacPorts
 If you have decided to do this the instructions are in [MacPorts Guide](https://guide.macports.org/#installing.macports.uninstalling).